teemow/Blog/source/_posts/2002-01-30-certificate-done.markdown

 It started the night before when I read that [TMF](http://www.fool.com/) will start charging for their discussion boards.
 Roughly $30 per year.
 They will remove the ads and add several new features as well as develop new ones on request.
 I was wondering about weather I should do it or not but then decided to pay for it as I really met wonderful people and learned a great deal on the boards.
 And for what I have gotten out, $30 is nothing.
 But then, a mail arrived. :)

-&lt;I&gt;Congratulations!
+*Congratulations!
 You have been awarded a free one-year subscription to the Fool Community -- no strings attached.[...]
-This is our way of thanking you for being a valued contributor to the Fool Community in the past. &lt;/I&gt;
+This is our way of thanking you for being a valued contributor to the Fool Community in the past. *

 Well that's settled then.
 I will stay.
 The discussion is going on like crazy with the &quot;Improve the Fool&quot; board alone getting over 500 posts since yesterday morning.